Lasloruhberg/fitsbolt/README.md

     print(f"Image {i}: shape={img.shape}, dtype={img.dtype}")
 ```

-### Using the Complete Pipeline (Original Method)
+### Using the Complete Pipeline

-For convenience, you can still use the original all-in-one function:
+For convenience, images can be read and processed by just one function call:

 ```python
 from fitsbolt import load_and_process_images, NormalisationMethod